collective/collective.messagesviewlet/README.rst

 * start date : displaying start date (optional)
 * end date : displaying end date (optional)
 * required roles : user must have one of the required roles (optional)
+* use local roles : message displayed for users having Reader local role on message (optional)
 * location : full site or homepage only

 The collective.behavior.talcondition is enabled, providing 2 attributes.